AGCoL SyMAP Queries UA

 query columns

 The buttons on the bottom will be Select Columns and Hide Stats.
-If Select Columns is selected, it changes to Hide Columns and the Hide Stats is replaced with Clear and Defaults. query results
+If Select Columns is selected, it changes to Hide Columns and the Hide Stats is replaced with the 3 buttons explained below. query results

 In the column panel shown above, hover over a column name to see its brief description.
 Following are the full descriptions of the columns.